arovox/vorjam/README.md

-# vorjam - Bt classic Jammer
+# vorjam - Bt classic and WiFi Jammer
-Vorjam is a small BT classic jammer based on one nrf24 module.
+Vorjam is a compact and affordable wireless jammer for Bluetooth Classic and WiFi, built around one or two NRF24L01 modules.
+Designed for minimal hardware and plug-and-play deployment.

 ## Disclaimer
 This project is intended for educational and research purposes only.